AdobeDocs/experience-platform.es-ES/help/etl/home.md

 ### Ver esquema del conjunto de datos

 La propiedad &quot;schemaRef&quot; de un conjunto de datos contiene una URI que hace referencia al esquema XDM en el que se basa el conjunto de datos.
-El esquema XDM (&quot;schemaRef&quot;) representa todos los campos potenciales que podría utilizar el conjunto de datos, no necesariamente los campos que se están utilizando (consulte &quot;observableSchema&quot; más adelante).
+The XDM schema (&quot;schemaRef&quot;) represents all potential fields that could be used by the dataset, not necessarily the fields that are being used (see &quot;observableSchema&quot; below).

 El esquema XDM es el esquema que se utiliza cuando se necesita presentar al usuario una lista de todos los campos disponibles en los que se puede escribir.

-El primer valor &quot;schemaRef.id&quot; en el objeto de respuesta anterior (`https://ns.adobe.com/{TENANT_ID}/schemas/274f17bc5807ff307a046bab1489fb18`) es un URI que señala a un esquema XDM específico en la variable [!DNL Schema Registry].
-El esquema se puede recuperar realizando una solicitud de búsqueda (GET) al [!DNL Schema Registry] API.
+The first &quot;schemaRef.id&quot; value in the previous response object (`https://ns.adobe.com/{TENANT_ID}/schemas/274f17bc5807ff307a046bab1489fb18`) is a URI that points to a specific XDM schema in the [!DNL Schema Registry].
+The schema can be retrieved by making a lookup (GET) request to the [!DNL Schema Registry] API.

 >[!NOTE]
 >
 >La propiedad &quot;schemaRef&quot; reemplaza la propiedad ahora obsoleta &quot;schema&quot; .
-Si &quot;schemaRef&quot; está ausente del conjunto de datos o no contiene un valor, deberá comprobar la presencia de una propiedad &quot;schema&quot;.
-Esto se puede hacer reemplazando &quot;schemaRef&quot; por &quot;schema&quot; en la variable `properties` parámetro de consulta en la llamada anterior.
-Encontrará más información sobre la propiedad &quot;schema&quot; en la [Propiedad &quot;schema&quot; del conjunto de datos](#dataset-schema-property-deprecated---eol-2019-05-30) que sigue.
+If &quot;schemaRef&quot; is absent from the dataset or does not contain a value, you will need to check for the presence of a &quot;schema&quot; property.
+This could be done by replacing &quot;schemaRef&quot; with &quot;schema&quot; in the `properties` query parameter in the previous call.
+More details on the &quot;schema&quot; property are available in the [Dataset &quot;schema&quot; Property](#dataset-schema-property-deprecated---eol-2019-05-30) section that follows.

 **Formato de API**